 Sending sexually explicit and graphic images to Zawaideh of engorged and erect penises.

-- Forcing Zawaideh to watch sexually disturbing videos, including videos sexualizing human fecal matter.
+Forcing Zawaideh to watch sexually disturbing videos, including videos sexualizing human fecal matter.

 Making vulgar sexual remarks to Zawaideh such as, “Don’t forget to suck his balls!” when commenting about Zawaideh’s boyfriend.

 It’s unclear what relationship the pair had during the period, though White may counter-argue that these actions were merely part of a sex-filled relationship between the pair.
-In that counter-argument, things like ‘dick pics’ and lewd comments would be acceptable rules of the relationship, though issues involving California workplace violations will be sharply tested.
+In that counter-argument, things like ‘dick pics’ and lewd comments could be acceptable rules of the relationship, though issues involving California workplace violations will be sharply tested.

 “White also refused to pay her contractual wages throughout 2014, and used his role to impose a strict regime over Zawaideh, including terminating Zawaideh because she refused cut her hair, wear sexually revealing clothes and underwear, and refrain from wearing red lipstick—her own personal signature,” an email sent on behalf of Bohm to Digital Music News stated.

-It’s unclear why Zawaideh remained in the group for the extended period, but she was eventually removed by White.
+It’s unclear why Zawaideh remained in the group for the extended period.
+But she was eventually removed by White.
 Part of the reason for the removal, according to the complaint, is that Zawaideh (ironically) refused to cut her hair.